State / Territory Benefits - Washington

 Injury/Death Benefits: Workers Compensation equivalent to State employees less any VA payments received.

 Eligibility: Injury/Death occurs while serving on State Active Duty.

-Hunting and Fishing Privileges: Washington State Department of Fish and Wildlife offers reduced licensing fees at a cost of half the resident fee.
+Reduced Fee Hunting and Fishing Privileges for Disabled Veterans: Washington State Department of Fish and Wildlife offers reduced licensing fees at a cost of half the resident fee.
+License Fees and Types

 - Resident Veterans 65 years of age or older with a service connected disability as verified by VA letter.

-State Parks Disabled Veteran Lifetime Pass - No charge: Free camping/moorage, campsite reservations through State Parks central reservations system, watercraft launching, and trailer dump.
+State Parks Disabled Veteran Lifetime Pass - No charge: Free camping/moorage, campsite reservations through State Parks central reservations system, watercraft launching, trailer dump and day use.
 Valid year-round.
 Offered to Washington state residents with a documented service-connected disability of at least 30 percent.
-Disability Pass Application
+Complete the Disability Pass Application and mail to:

-Eligibility: Must have proof of 12 consecutive months residency in Washington State and have a service-connected disability of at least 30 percent.
+Eligibility: Must have proof of three consecutive month's residency in Washington State and have a service-connected disability of at least 30 percent.

 Eligibility: Military Veteran with DD214.

 Public Disclosure of Discharge Papers: Veterans' discharge papers filed with county auditors after June 30, 2002, are no longer public records.
 Veterans' discharge papers may be released to the Veteran, the Veteran's next of kin, a deceased Veteran's properly appointed personal representative or executor, a person holding the Veteran's general power of attorney, or anyone else designated in writing by the Veteran to receive the records.